luizpolli/compliance_audit/README.md

 The idea of this script is:

-  - Go to device validate if the commands is are configured in the device.
+  - Go to device validate if the commands are configured in the device.
   - If configured, it will creates a file telling if command exist or not.
   - The script will not run the command if not exists.